-Students applying to attend the Irish Archaeology Field School (hereafter IAFS) field school agree to the following terms and conditions:
+Students applying to attend the Irish Archaeology Field School (hereafter IAFS) must agree to the following terms and conditions:

-Students must be aged 18 years or older on their first day of their participation in the Irish Archaeology Field School (IAFS) 2018 program.
+Students must be aged 18 years or older on their first day of their participation in any Irish Archaeology Field School (IAFS) program.

-- Tuition fees must be paid in full 8 weeks prior to the program start date, unless advised otherwise (such as for a Faculty Led program).
+- Tuition fees must be paid in full* 6 weeks prior to the program start date, unless advised otherwise (such as for a Faculty Led program).

 - Payment can be made through the iafs.ie website (unless paying through a partner organisation).